BaltaZar-7/CatchColdMod/README.md

 - Max condition cap (-40%)
 - Hypothermia risk progress faster (hours freezing required x 0.35)

 You need to take 6 antibiotic doses daily (if you take one too soon, it will not count, just as Intestinal Parasites), and wait out the timer.
-You cannot shorten the timer on this one!
+You cannot shorten the timer on this affliction!
 ## Installation
 Download and install dependancy mods AND its dependancies: Affliction Component, Moddata, ModSettings
 Download and place the dll file into your \Mods folder.